 It's never too early to consider how to save on heating oil.
-It's important to consider the price of domestic heating oil as this fluctuates with the global markets; tracking these fluctuations can help you to buy your kerosene at the best price.
+It's important to keep up-to-date with the price of domestic heating oil as this fluctuates with the global markets; tracking these fluctuations can help you to buy your kerosene at the best price.

 2. Purchase the heating oil earlier